vusec/uncontained/README.md

   Then let it run to get the results.
 * Results: The result will be the overhead numbers of the different configurations on top of the baseline for the LMBench testcases.
+  You can now look at the results with executing `./scripts/evaluation/lmbench.py --prefix 'evaluation/lmbench/results/'`.

 #### Experiment E4: Static Analyzer Evaluation [1 human-hour + 3 compute-hours]